Facts do not cease to exist because they are ignored.

 To most effectively model the impact by parties, one would have to build a model and run varying assumptions of what happens in each case.

 Below is the starting point of one such approach.
-The point is with proper statistical modeling and analysis; one could have a much more fact-based conversation of impact rather than the typical broad over-generalization.
+The point is with proper statistical modeling and analysis.
+One could have a much more fact-based conversation of impact rather than the typical broad over-generalization.

 This analysis should not be taken too seriously as it is just a simple exercise, which would require a healthier dose of precision to be useful.
 But you can get a sense of how to approach the problem.